 Bronx Truck Accident FAQs

 Dealing with the aftermath of a truck accident is undoubtedly a stressful time for the victim.
-Below we address some of the most commonly asked questions after a truck accident.
-One of the most helpful things you can do to ease the stress associated with an accident and your injuries is to contact a Bronx truck accident lawyer.
+Below we address some of the most asked questions after a truck accident.
+One of the most helpful things you can do to ease the stress associated with an accident and your injuries is to connect with a Bronx truck accident lawyer.
 If you or a loved one was injured in a truck accident in or around the Bronx, contact our firm today.

-Q: What is a commercial truck?
+Q: What Is a Commercial Truck?

 The most straightforward description of a commercial truck is any large truck that is used to transport goods.
 The Federal Motor Carrier Safety Regulations define a commercial motor vehicle based on its weight rating or the number of passengers it transports.